Facing a tax investigation

 HMRC is suspicious of you

 Obviously, HMRC will look to investigate if there is evidence of fraud or criminal wrongdoing, but a range of innocent behaviours may also look suspect until they are properly explained.
 For example, perhaps you have high expenses compared to your income, or you are always late submitting your tax return.
+HMRC suspicion may also be a factor in how far back they look into your accounts (see below).

 What are the potential outcomes of a tax investigation?